bbauska/libraries-and-frameworks/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>1. jQuery:</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<p>jQuery is a fast, lightweight, and feature-rich JavaScript library that simplifies HTML
+<p><mark>jQuery</mark> is a fast, lightweight, and feature-rich JavaScript library that
-document traversal, event handling, and animation.
+simplifies HTML document traversal, event handling, and animation.
 It provides an intuitive and concise API that enables developers to manipulate the DOM, handle events, perform AJAX requests, create animations, and more. jQuery's popularity stems from its ability to abstract away the complexities of cross-browser compatibility and provide an easy-to-use interface for common JavaScript operations.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>2.
 React:</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<p>React is a powerful JavaScript library developed by Facebook for building user
+<p><mark>React</mark> is a powerful JavaScript library developed by Facebook for building user
 interfaces.
 It adopts a component-based architecture, allowing developers to build reusable UI components and efficiently update and render them as the application's state changes.
 React leverages a virtual DOM, which minimizes actual DOM manipulations and